kleimenov/SEDONA-HTML-CSS-project/Readme.md

 ### Tech descripton and specification

-This website includes four web pages.
-All pages are responsive, work with a broad variety of screens, in range from mobile devices (screen width 320px) to desktops (screen width 1200px and higher).
-This cross-devices website affords users to feel comfortable interacting with content on this website whether the size of the screen their device has.
+This website includes three web pages.
+All pages are responsive, work with a broad variety of screens in range from mobile devices (screen width 320px) to desktops (screen width 1200px and higher).
+This cross-devices website affords users to feel comfortable interacting with content whether the size of the screen their device has.

 This project is build with the following technologies:
 ```